How to Take the Slow Boat From Luang Prabang to Thailand

 On the slow boat, it’s possible to buy drinks like beer, soft drinks, tea, and coffee.
 Also, instant noodles are for sale but there is no restaurant on the boat.
 It’s important, before embarking on your trip, that you stock up on snacks to make it through the day.

 Since the slow boat leaves early in the morning, the best time to do this is at the night market the day before.
 For our trip, we bought fried noodles, fresh spring rolls, cookies, and fruit.
-It’s handy if you have a fridge at your accommodation to keep things fresh till the next day.
+It’s handy if you have a fridge at your accommodation to keep things fresh until the next day.

 Alternatively, you can hit the morning market to pick up some fresh produce but note that the pick up at your accommodation to the boat terminal is at 7 A.M.

-THE BEST TRAVEL RESOURCES FOR LAOS
+THE BEST TRAVEL RESOURCES FOR LAOS IN SOUTHEAST ASIA

 Here are the websites I personally use whenever I travel to Laos: